rleuneRT/dev_process/github_integration.md

 ### different types of repo's (IMPORTANT)

+#### home repo

+- is a repo with as name ```home```
+- it is the main repo of an organization
+- it holds
+  - starting point of documentation
+  - explains what other repo's are used & what their purpose is
+  - holds the stories (goes over multiple repo's)
+  - holds the tasks which are not related to 1 repo
+  - holds specifications which are not related to 1 repo
+  - holds info like product PRD, ... which are bigger than 1 repo
+- milestones
+  - defines a deadline for x nr of stories/tasks
+  - a story or task can only belong to 1 deadline
+- labels
+  - type related: story, question, task
+  - priority related: critical, urgent, normal, minor
+  - process related: duplicate , wontfix
+  - state related: new, accepted, inprogress, fixed, closed

 #### product code related

 - no special convention today, can be any name but NOT starting with the prefixes as described in next sections